ZZPot/Dominant-colors/README.md

 NOTE: function GetCenter() has "val = 0;" code.
 Commenting it leads to changing results in both directions.
 Didn't decide what to do with that.

 CIE distance, cube size and histogram bins are set experimentally.
-Algorithm is still plastic lame and weak.